 Duke Nukem is not a bad game because of its retro FPS gameplay, but a bad game because it’s just a bad game.
 The game as a whole just doesn’t flow together at all.
 It feels like bits and pieces of all the different builds were sewn together and pushed out the door.
 I don’t blame Gearbox Software for releasing this, as I no doubts that they did not approve of the game as a whole.
 Not to mention the terrible load times on consoles and some pretty nasty texture work and pop-ins.

 I believe that people will call this a terrible game for the wrong reasons.
 It has nothing to do with the retro gameplay.
 I for one don’t care that it plays like one.
 Is there a law that all games must play like one another?
 Mega Man has 2 completely retro-based games and those were praised for returning to its retro roots.
 Now, I understand this game is a different beast entirely, as it wasn’t developed to play like a classic FPS, it just happened to be stuck in development hell for 12 years and back then, this is what games played like.
 The fact remains that if the game were released back in 1999 it still wouldn’t have been any good.
-I can safely say, even though it causes some frustration, I am still having some fun with it and to me, having fun is the most important aspect of any game.Note: The Duke Nukem Forever review is based on a retail PlayStation 3 copy of the game.
+I can safely say, even though it causes some frustration, I am still having some fun with it and to me, having fun is the most important aspect of any game.Note: Duke Nukem Forever was reviewed on PlayStation 3.
+A physical copy of the game purchased by SelectButton.